The Path to the Diaconate

 In the Diocese of Virginia, deacons are formed by the Deacons' School, a collaboration between our diocese and the Dioceses of Southern Virginia and Southwestern Virginia.
-Tution information can be found here.
+Tuition information can be found here.

-- Read Paths to Discipleship, for a broader outline of discernment and formation in the Diocese of Virginia.
+- Read Paths to Discipleship, for an outline of discernment and formation in the Diocese of Virginia.

 - Visit the Deacons' School website

 - Guidelines for Bible journalling project for the Deacons' School students.

 - The ordination rites for deacons